Austin Eldon Knowlton: Career

 He rejoined his father's firm after graduation.
 After his father's retirement from the business, "AE" and "CE" founded the Knowlton Construction Company in 1937.
 Although Dutch suffered from dyslexia, he could add long columns of numbers in his head, and used a slide rule to calculate construction bids.

 A. E. "Dutch" Knowlton's company specialized in educational, health care and commercial buildings.
 At his alma mater alone, he designed the Fawcett Center, Hitchcock Hall, Houck House, Jones Graduate Tower, the School of Allied Medical Professions, Wilce Health Center, Drake Union and Larkins Hall addition (the latter demolished 2005 to make way for a new Recreation and Physical Activities Center).

 In 1967, Knowlton was the majority shareholder with 30% of the Cincinnati Bengals along with Paul Brown and others and later served as chairman.
 That same year, Knowlton gained a majority interest in the Cincinnati Reds, purchasing 15% from William O. DeWitt, Jr. to total 29%.
 He was also a trustee of the Little Brown Jug Society for harness racing in Delaware, Ohio.
 He raised championship American Saddlebred horses at Emerald Farms, and was a Trustee of the Little Brown Jug Society which runs the Triple Crown of Harness Racing for Pacers in Delaware, Ohio.

 In 1981, Knowlton established The Austin E. Knowlton Foundation to promote and advance higher education.
 The Foundation has made many charitable gifts including funding the Knowlton Library of the Logan County District Library in memory of his parents and to The Ohio State University.

-In 1994 The Ohio State University renamed its School of Architecture the "Austin E. Knowlton School of Architecture."
+In 1994 The Ohio State University renamed its School of Architecture the "Austin E. Knowlton School of Architecture".
 University President E. Gordon Gee praised the gift from Knowlton that made it possible for OSU to provide the finest architectural education possible.
 A new building designed by the firm of Mack Scogin Merrill Elam Architects of Atlanta, Georgia, Knowlton Hall, opened for the School of Architecture in the fall of 2004.
+As part of the donation agreement, the building was designed with marble cladding.
 In 1995, Ohio State presented an Honorary Doctorate of Architecture to A. E. Knowlton.